RKelln/5-directions/public/writing/neural_nets.md

 Lines are the output of linear functions, where the relative relationship between the variables stays constant.
 More complicated functions can be non-linear, they map to curves or are discontinuous - a change in one variable does not correspond to a constant change in another.

 Modern neural nets use non-linear activation functions, which has been shown to be critical for learning.

-CUT: You can think of this as similar to how in digital systems the two-ness allows for the easiest way to distinguish between noisy values, and as interesting properties emerge on the borders of stability and chaos, a non-linear function typically has much more defined boundaries.
-The large differences in the value of y occur at a small section of x.
-In other words, there is a "tipping" point or "phase change" at certain values of x.

 <!-- .slide: data-audio-src="../audio/neural_nets/09.ogg" data-background-image="../images/activation-functions.webp" data-background-size="contain" data-background-color="grey" -->